-Fly to Vientiane where you will be met at the airport arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time travel to your hotel for check in.
+You will be met at Vientiane airport in the arrivals hall by your Local Guide and/or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, travel to your hotel for check in.